Newly discovered 'super-Earth' may be the 'most exciting exoplanet'

 How to find a super-Earth

-In 2015, Dittman was going over some observation data of small red stars collected by two robotically controlled observatories, called the MEarth Project, when he spotted something promising.
+In 2015, Dittmann was going over some observation data of small red stars collected by two robotically controlled observatories, called the MEarth Project, when he spotted something promising.
 The signal for star LHS 1140 looked like the telltale dip in light that signifies an exoplanet in orbit.

 He approached the European Southern Observatory's HARPS team, home of the High Accuracy Radial velocity Planet Searcher, and they confirmed it.
 They were also able to help him discover its orbit, which is 25 days, as well as the planet's mass and density.